In many of the pictures you will find a special little friend

 Here he is on our first day at Camp Roberts, CA, resting in our lovely WWII barracks before we decided to change the room around.
 He said that it didn't work for him.

+One of the many classes that we had to attend was how to disassemble the M9 pistol 9mm.
+SGT Barnes gave a very good class and we all had hands on training.
+This was what the barracks looked like, if you weren't lucky enough to have your own room.
 This is my buddy Will.
 The first day out on the M4 range, we were zeroing our weapons.
 He did much better than me and came off the range after only 9 rounds.
 The target is suppose to represent a target at 300m and he nailed it.
 Took me a little longer to get.

 What the over all area of the zeroing range looked like.